-Conclusion
+5 Conclusion

-We present a new model to analyze diversity in teams.
-It allows us to show that the performance of diverse teams increase as the size of the action space gets larger, and also that diverse teams converge faster than uniform teams.
+Diversity is an important point to consider when forming teams.
+In this paper we present a new model that captures better than previous ones the intuitive notion of diverse agents as agents that tend to disagree.
+This model allows us to make new predictions.
+We show that the performance of diverse teams increase as the size of the action space gets larger, and also that diverse teams converge faster than uniform teams.
 Besides, in large action spaces the performance of a diverse team converges exponentially fast to the optimal one as the number of agents increases.
 Experimental results with real Computer Go agents match the predictions of our theory.

-Acknowledgments
+Hence, by showing theoretical and experimental results, this paper is a significant step towards better understanding how to form strong teams.

-This research was supported by MURI grant W911NF-11-1-0332.
-The authors would also like to thank Ariel Procaccia, Tuomas Sandholm, Scott Page, Fei Fang and Abram Demski for useful discussions.
+Acknowledgments: This research was supported by MURI grant W911NF-11-1-0332.